tau200/gdpr_master/README.md

 ## Description

-This depository includes the raw data used in Marjanov T., Konstantinou M., Jóźwiak, M. & Spagnuelo D. (2023).
+This repository includes the raw data used in Marjanov T., Konstantinou M., Jóźwiak, M. & Spagnuelo D. (2023).
 [Data Security on the Ground: Investigating Technical and Legal Requirements under the GDPR](here_goes_link_when_published). *Proceedings on Privacy Enhancing Technologies*, 3(): pp-pp

 ### Abstract